seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 can be a subclass of ``UFuncImpl``.
 Once this happens, this will naturally allow the use of a ``CastingImpl`` to pass around a specialized casting function directly if so wished.

+In the future, we may considering adding a way to spell out that specific casts are known to be *not* possible.

 C-Side API